 Reflections on Writing, Sailing, and Life

 Before I ever put pen to paper, music shaped the way I experienced the world.
-As a classically trained musician, I learned to listen—not just to the melody but to the silence between the notes, which can often hold more meaning.
+As a musician, I learned to listen, not just to the melody but to the silence between the notes, which can often hold more sway.
+Think of the dramatic pause, the side-eye, or a subtle half-smile.
+These signals can change the meaning of the words they introduce.

-I like to think that awareness carries into my writing, where cadence, contrast, and stillness inform my choice of words.
-Whether in the frenetic pace of a tense moment or the quiet impact of a single reflective line, I strive to compose narratives that resonate long after the story ends.
+I like to think that awareness of subtlty carries into my writing, where cadence, contrast, and stillness all inform my word choices.
+Whether in the frenetic pace of a tense moment or the quiet impact of a single reflective line, I strive to leave impressions that resonate long after the story ends.

 Perhaps that sense of space is why the sea has always spoken to me.
-There’s a rhythm in its restless motion, a challenge in its unpredictability, and a refuge in its boundless expanse.
-For these reasons, sailing has been my lifelong passion, not merely for its freedom but for its lessons—how to read the winds, trust one’s instincts, navigate a course, and embrace the unexpected.
+There’s a rhythm in its restless motion and a challenge in its unpredictability.
+I often find refuge in its boundless expanse.
+For these reasons, sailing has been my lifelong passion, not merely for its freedom but for its lessons.
+Sailing not only teaches on how to read the winds and trust one’s instincts it forces us to embrace the unexpected.

-At home, my greatest joy is my dog, Dori, who, in her quiet wisdom, reminds me to savor every moment—to find contentment in a sun-warmed patch of yard or a walk along the beach.
-Our walks help me appreciate a place where art, history, and the restless sea keep the imagination vibrant and the heart open.
+At home, my greatest joy is my dog, Dori, who, in her quiet wisdom, reminds me to savor every moment, whether finding contentment in a sun-warmed patch of yard or a morning walk along the beach.
+Our wanderings help me to appreciate the creativity, history and unique nature of the town while reminding me to take some “me time,” keep my heart open, and cultivate my joy.

-Through my writing, I hope to capture a fraction of that magic and to share the wonder of found family, the power of resilience, and the undeniable truth that life—like the ocean—is both challenging and full of infinite possibility.
+I hope my writing reflects this attitude along with the wonder of found family, the power of resilience, and the undeniable truth that life—like the ocean—is both challenging and full of infinite possibility.

 Thanks for reading!